 Tips for cooking salmon on the grill:

 Three key tips: Use a hot grill, oil the grill and don’t move the salmon.
+These are rules to live by, whether you're cooking salmon or something like grilled mahi mahi.

 A hot grill: Cooking the fish on hot grill grates produces a crust which makes it easier to move the fish.